 How to get the very best out of your builder: It’s a two way street

-With the greatest respect, the customer is NOT always right you know.
+With the greatest respect, many tradesman argue that the customer is NOT always right you know.

 But as the customer pays the wages of the contractor, any good one will bend over backwards to accommodate you, but eccentricity and forgetfulness aside, there is only so far you can push them, and only so many extra bits of work for free will you get out of them.